Image

 We are looking for students who are curious about themselves and the world around them, who have an independent spirit, and who have outstanding leadership potential.
 Students should be willing to challenge themselves, be self-reliant, and have the maturity to thrive in a program that will stretch them personally as well as academically.

-• Are you comfortable exploring new places and cultures?
+• Am I comfortable exploring new places and cultures?
 Lehigh Launch students will be in environments that will offer cultural and personal challenges every day.

 • Can I thrive without some of the support programs offered at Lehigh’s home campus?
 Though Lehigh Launch faculty and staff are experienced teachers and mentors who will support their students, Lehigh Launch cannot provide the same level of programming that offices such as Academic Transitions, the Center for Academic Success, Disability Support Services, and the Writing Center provide to first-year students.

-The Common Application allows you to indicate that you wish to apply for Lehigh Launch, and asks you to select your program (American West or Chile).
-The Common Application will also link to the Lehigh Launch supplemental application that you must complete.
+Your LU application allows you to indicate that you wish to apply for Lehigh Launch, and asks you to select your program (American West or Chile).
+This application (Common App or SCOIR) will also link to the Lehigh Launch supplemental application.

-Lehigh Launch is not a “conditional admit” program for students who would not otherwise be admitted to Lehigh.
-At the same time, it certainly does not hurt your chances of being admitted to Lehigh.
-Lehigh Launch looks for students who are intellectually curious and well suited to the program.
+Lehigh Launch is not a “conditional admit” program for students who would not meet Lehigh’s admission standards.
+At the same time, Lehigh University looks for outstanding students who are a good fit for its programs.
+Lehigh Launch looks for students who are intellectually curious and well-suited to the Lehigh Launch semester.
 As a special program, it has a competitive selection process, but your high school grades are likely not the most important part of your application.

 Yes, your financial aid applies to the cost of a Lehigh Launch semester exactly the same as an on-campus semester.

-Lehigh Launch requires a $1,000 deposit fee that is separate from the $500 deposit toward your admission to Lehigh.
+Lehigh Launch requires a $1,000 program fee deposit that is separate from the $500 deposit toward your admission to Lehigh.
 Both deposits are credited toward your Lehigh tuition, and both deposit requirements can be waived in cases of financial need.
 Both deposit fees are not refundable.
-Once you submit your Lehigh Launch deposit fee, you will not be able to change your plans to spend the fall semester on Lehigh’s campus.

 Your Lehigh Launch application does not require additional letters of recommendation, but applicants will need to provide the name, title, email address and phone number of a teacher or guidance counselor who knows them well and is able to speak by phone about a Lehigh Launch finalist’s maturity, independence, and social and academic preparation for the program.
 The reference you list for Lehigh Launch may be someone who submitted one of your letters of recommendation, or it may be someone else.
 We will not call your references until after your Lehigh Launch interview.

-In most cases, students who withdraw from Lehigh Launch will have their admission moved to the spring semester.
-Students may withdraw from Lehigh Launch and matriculate on campus in the fall semester only under very particular circumstances such as a serious medical situation; in this case, the student must submit a petition and documentation requesting the withdrawal.
-The circumstances warranting withdrawal must be determined to be exceptional and unforeseen in order for a student to receive a deposit refund and switch to Lehigh on-campus classes for the fall semester.
+Students who withdraw from Lehigh Launch after submitting their deposits are not guaranteed a space on campus in the fall, and should expect to have their admission moved to the spring semester.
+Students may withdraw from Lehigh Launch and matriculate on campus in the fall semester only under very particular circumstances that make participation incompatible with success in the academic program.
+Students must submit a petition and documentation requesting the withdrawal.
+The circumstances warranting withdrawal must be determined to be exceptional and unforeseen in order for a student to receive a deposit refund.

 Because of the nature of the program, there is no time for family visits during the Lehigh Launch semester.
-Families may visit their children at the end of the study-away component (end of November), and arrange for their own travel and accommodations.
+Families may visit their children at the end of their time at their program site, and arrange for their own travel and accommodations.

 American West-specific FAQs